grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/expect/23 as(alias).md

 ---
 title: 'as( string )'
 description: 'as(alias) sets a textual representation of the value passed to expect or and.'
+excerpt: 'as(alias) sets a textual representation of the value passed to expect or and.'
 ---